UltimaSerial Properties and Methods of UltimaSerial

 Variable: Double

-SerialNumber: If you are using an older version of DI-194, this property returns the serial number of the device after you Start the device successfully.
-If multiple USB-based device like DI-148/158/71x are in use, consider paring SerialNumber and MatchSerialNumber to select a device
+SerialNumber: This returns the serial number of the device after you Start the device successfully.
+If multiple USB-based device like DI-148/158/71x/145 are in use, consider paring SerialNumber and MatchSerialNumber to select a device

 Note: For DI-1xx, you must run Start method successfully before you will have a valid SerialNumber.